 Price goes down/RSI goes up.
 That is the Divergence.

 Remember, that our example is a current downtrend looking to break to the upside.
-If this was a 50 candle high we would be looking for the exact opposite with this step.
+If this were a 50 candle high, we would be looking for the exact opposite of this step.

 With that said, let’s take a look at our chart,

-Once this criteria has been met we can go ahead and look for an entry because the charts are showing us that a reversal is soon coming.
+Once this criterion has been met, we can go ahead and look for entry because the charts are showing us that a reversal is soon coming.

 Step Four: How to Enter the Trade with the RSI Trading Strategy

-The way you enter a trade is actually very simple.
+The way you enter a trade is very simple.

 You wait for the price to head in the direction of the trade and wait for a candle to close above the first candle that you identified that was previous 50 candle low.